 OSError

-OSError is a built-in exception that acts as the base class for system-related errors in Python, that include file handling, hardware issues, or other low-level OS tasks.
+OSError is a built-in exception that acts as the base class for system-related errors in Python, including file handling, hardware issues, or other low-level OS tasks.

 It’s a base class for many more specific errors related to interactions with your operating system, such as FileNotFoundError, PermissionError, or ConnectionError and its subclasses.

-You might encounter OSError when you programmatically interact with your operating system, doing file manipulation, network communication, or process management.
+You might encounter OSError when interacting with your operating system programmatically, performing file manipulation, network communication, or process management.

 OSError Occurs When